sitinc/dialogflowcx-webhook-tsdocker-template/README.md

 The project contains infrastructure as code (IaC) and the Typescript/Javascript source files for the main API gateway to handle Webhook fulfillment requests from Dialogflow CX.
 To simplify some of the boiler plate of integrating ExpressJS with Dialogflow CX "tag" webhooks, the @sitinc/dialogflowcx-tagexpress enables simply Express Router-style refinitions of webhook "tag" similar to URL paths with standard Express endpoints.

 Here is a look at the solution architecture generated from this project template.
+We're going to generate all of this in under 10 minutes.

 ![Project Template Solution Arch!](/docs/assets/20240324-project-solution-arch.png "Project Template Solution Arch")